traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 --metrics.openTelemetry=true
 ```

-!!! info ""

-    The OpenTelemetry exporter will export metrics to the collector by using HTTP by default,
-    see the [gRPC Section](#grpc-configuration) to use gRPC.
+!!! info "The OpenTelemetry exporter will export metrics to the collector by using HTTP by default, see the [gRPC Section](#grpc-configuration) to use gRPC."

 #### `address`